Keep Moving in the Call Centre

 March up and down, or use them for step-ups.
 You’ll feel refreshed when you sit back down and ready to take on whatever the rest of the day throws at you.

 As we’ve already highlighted, inactivity in the workplace comes with some serious health risks.
-Maintaining an active workforce is vital for keeping your staff healthy, improving their wellbeing and managing employee absence.
+Maintaining an active workforce is vital for keeping your staff healthy, improving their wellbeing, managing employee absence, and improving ergonomics in the workplace.

 If you’d like to find out how we can help, get in touch today.